B25 (New York City bus)

-The Fulton Street Line or East New York Line was a streetcar line in Brooklyn, New York City, running mainly along Fulton Street between Fulton Ferry and East New York.
-In 1941, the streetcar line was replaced by the B25 bus route, operated by the New York City Transit Authority.
+The B25 bus route constitutes a public transit line in Brooklyn, New York City, running mainly along Fulton Street between Fulton Ferry and East New York.
+It was originally the Fulton Street Line or East New York Line streetcar line run by the Brooklyn–Manhattan Transit Corporation (BMT).
+In 1941, the streetcar line was replaced by bus service, and it is now operated by the New York City Transit Authority.